jf225/pallo/README.md

  - **extraBranches**
    - This should only be set to true after extensive testing as this will **significantly** increase computation time.
 However, if this is set to true the results will be significantly more accurate and viable for use.
 With this set to false the results will not be consistent however the computation time is low and testing is more viable.
    - Default: False

+**createDataset(stockList, timeIncluded):**\
+This is a method that will turn a list of stocks into a usable 2d dataset for the gphrModel object.
+>Parameters:
+ - stockList
+   - Input that determines the stocks the dataset is based off
+   - Current functionality requires that the stock list length must be 3 exactly
+ - Time Included
+   - Integer that determines how many days prior to today will be included in the creation of the datset
+   - Minimum: 1 (More if previous days were weekend or holiday)
+   - Maximum: Uncapped

 **efModel(stockList):**\
 This object will intake a list of stocks and then calculate the best combination of three stocks and weights to produce the highest possible Sharpe ratio out of the inputted stocks.
 >Stock List Specifications for Proper Function: